 Tenure Track Positions:

-UBC Has hired two new assistant professors in Computer Science (1 faculty member) and Statistics (1 faculty member) in 2022: Geoff Pleiss (statistics) and Shengjia Zhao (computer science).
-UBC will hire three more new assistant professors across the Departments of Computer Science (1 faculty member), Statistics (1 faculty member) and Mathematics (1 faculty member) in the coming year.
+UBC Has hired two new assistant professors in Statistics (1 faculty member) in 2022 and Mathematics (1 faculty member) in 2023: Geoff Pleiss (statistics) and Ahmet Alacaoglu (mathematics).
+UBC will hire three more new assistant professors across the Departments of Computer Science (2 faculty members) and Statistics (1 faculty member) in the coming year.

 The Creation of AIM-SI: